BETSY STADE, PHD

-How will artificial intelligence and large language models shape the future of clinical psychology?
+How can artificial intelligence and large language models help more people get science-backed treatments for mental disorders?
 How do psychological processes like depression and anxiety show up in human language?
 What is the underlying structure of psychopathology?
 I use computational linguistics and machine learning to address these questions.

 I am a postdoctoral researcher at the Stanford Institute for Human-Centered AI working in the Computational Psychology and Well-Being and Fidelity, Adaptation, Sustainability, and Training labs.
 I did my PhD in Psychology at the University of Pennsylvania in the Boundaries of Anxiety and Depression lab.
 I’m part of the World Well-Being Project.
 My research has been supported by the National Science Foundation.